osg-htc/docs/docs/security/host-certs.md

         Type=oneshot
         ExecStart=/usr/bin/certbot renew --quiet --agree-tos

-1. Run `systemctl daemon-reload` to update systemd
-1. Run `systemctl start certbot.service`
-1. Verify that the service ran successfully by running `systemctl status certbot.service`
-1. Enable the service by running `systemctl enable certbot.service`
-1. Once the certbot service is working correctly, you'll need to create the timer file.
+1. Once the certbot service is working correctly, you will need to create the timer file.
    Create the timer file at `/etc/systemd/system/certbot.timer`) with the following contents:

         :::file
         [Unit]